 Halls and Public Rooms

-There are four halls in the village which can be hired for public meetings: The Village Hall, the Old Malthouse Hall, St George’s School Hall and the Scout and Guide Headquarters.
+There are three halls in the village which can be hired for public meetings: The Village Hall, St George’s School Hall and the Scout and Guide Headquarters.
 The most often used, the Village Hall, includes a Billiard Room and a Memorial Room (a comfortable committee-room or lounge) as well as the main hall which has a stage and a kitchen.
 This complex is owned by the community and is managed by a Committee of which half are elected by the parish and half are appointed by the various organizations which regularly use the premises.
 A small committee-room or dining-room can also be hired at The King’s Arms.

 Banks, Doctors, Dentists, Clinics, Opticians, Lawyers, Hairdressers, Restaurants, Theatre, Cinema, Caravan Park, Supermarkets, Estate Agents, Hospital, Ambulance, Youth Centre, Sports Centre, Clothes Shops, Shoe Shops, Hardware Stores, Furniture and Furnishings, Photographic Supplies and Dispensing Chemist must all be sought in Swanage, Wareham or Poole.
 The nearest Rail Station is at Wareham, ten miles away.